-For two decades Tim Tipene has been sharing his inspirational story
+For two decades Tim has been sharing his inspirational story

 Self Control and Social Skills for Children and Teens

-In 1994 at the age of 22, Tim was unemployed and had no fixed abode.
-Without any formal qualifications or funding, Tim consolidated his learning and experience and started the Warrior Kids program to help kids in his community.
-Tim went on to provide Warrior Kids to communities and schools for 25 years, taking referrals from community and government agencies, and changing the lives of thousands of children and their families.
+Tim has provided Warrior Kids to communities and schools for 27 years, taking referrals from community and government agencies, and changing the lives of thousands of children and their families.
 In all that time Tim's Warrior Kids classes only ever received 6 months of funding.

 Tim became a trained counsellor and gained a graduate certificate in